-As I’m coming down the stairs of Avebury’s Red Lion Pub, where I’ve rented a room for the night, I see a sign on a chalkboard: Curious about Paganism?
+As I meandered through Avebury’s Red Lion Pub, I saw a sign on a chalkboard: Curious about Paganism?
 Who not visit the Avebury Pagan Moot?
-1st Sunday of every month.
-3 p.m.
+Sunday 3 p.m.

-By chance I’m right on time, but glancing in at the front room of the 400-year old pub, I decide against going in.
-I am curious, but the earthy-looking women and burly bearded men inside look a bit intimidating, like a wizarding version of a biker gang.
+By chance I was right on time, but glancing in at the front room of the 400-year old pub, I decided against going in.
+I amwascurious, but the earthy-looking women and burly bearded men inside looked a bit intimidating, like a wizarding version of a biker gang.

 Mystical Avebury Stone Circle

-Besides, I’ve come to visit Avebury Stone Circle, not to sit in a pub.
-After all, what’s the point of discussing the mystical world of the Avebury when I could be out experiencing it for myself?
+Besides, I came to see Avebury Stone Circle not to sit in a pub.
+What was the point of discussing the mystical world of Avebury when I could be experiencing it for myself?
 Avebury, a Wiltshire village roughly 120 km west of London, is home to Britain’s largest stone circle.
 It’s Britain’s unsung mystical destination, certainly not as famous as its younger sister Stonehenge, 32 km to the south.

 But don’t discount the Avebury Stone Circle.
 It’s 500 years older than Stonhenge, 14 times larger and unlike Stonehenge, it’s accessible 24 hours a day.
 So accessible, in fact, that half the village is sitting inside it: the pub, a chapel, a couple of shops and two dissecting roads that loosely divide the circle into quadrants.

 A mysterious stone circle with an unknown purpose